utdata/rwdir/docs/02-intro.md

 ### A note about RMarkdown

 We always want to annotate our code to explain what we are doing.
 To do that, we use a syntax called [RMarkdown](https://rmarkdown.rstudio.com/authoring_basics.html), which is an R-specific version of Markdown.
 We use this syntax because it both makes sense in text but also makes a very pretty version in HTML when we "knit" our project.
-You see how it to [write RMarkdown here](https://rmarkdown.rstudio.com/authoring_basics.html).
+You can see how it to [write RMarkdown here](https://rmarkdown.rstudio.com/authoring_basics.html).

 This entire book is written in RMarkdown.